XeroAPI/xero-ruby/docs/payroll_nz/PayrollNzApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
 opts = {
-  page: 56, # Integer | Page number which specifies the set of records to retrieve.
+  page: 5, # Integer | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100.

-  employee_id: 'employee_id_example', # String | By default get Timesheets will return the timesheets for all employees in an organization.
-You can add GET https://…/timesheets?filter=employeeId=={EmployeeID} to get only the timesheets of a particular employee.

-  payroll_calendar_id: 'payroll_calendar_id_example' # String | By default get Timesheets will return all the timesheets for an organization.
-You can add GET https://…/timesheets?filter=payrollCalendarId=={PayrollCalendarID} to filter the timesheets by payroll calendar id
+  filter: 'employeeId==00000000-0000-0000-0000-000000000000,payrollCalendarId==00000000-0000-0000-0000-000000000000', # String | Filter by employeeId and/or payrollCalendarId

+  status: 'Draft', # String | filter results by any timesheets with a matching timesheet status

+  start_date: '2019-01-02', # String | filter results by any timesheets with a startDate on or after the provided date

+  end_date: '2020-01-02', # String | filter results by any timesheets with a endDate on or before the provided date

+  sort: 'startDate' # String | sort the order of timesheets returned.
+The default is based on the timesheets createdDate, sorted oldest to newest.
+Currently, the only other option is to reverse the order based on the timesheets startDate, sorted newest to oldest.
 }

 begin